dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

 ## Description

 Ransomware attacks can be characterized by infecting large segments of an existing network and encrypting data on server and client systems without the possibility for the legitimate users to get access to this data.
 The decryption key/mechanism will then be presented to the legitimate user by the attacker in exchange for a more or less reasonable amount of money, most likely in the form of digital currency like bitcoin.
 The attacker will leave information on the encrypted system on how to contact them for payment and retrieving the decryption methods.
 Ransomware became one of the most lucrative cyberattacks in the recent years and is often spread with phishing campaigns against end users or by exploiting unpatched vulnerabilities in external facing systems.
 Most times the attackers have had deep system access for a long time before the actual encryption of data
 In the event of a ransomware-attack fast response is critical since this could stop ongoing encryption and lateral movement.
 Most times a hard organization-wide shutdown can't be avoided but the recovery time can highly depend upon the maturity of the incident response program of the organization.
 Ransomware events are most likely only the end of an ongoing infiltration of a network.
 In many cases the attackers will already mapped your network and gathered credentials long before.
 Even the extortion of data over a long time span is not uncommon nowadays.
 Ransomware in particular is still mostly focused on Windows based systems and domains.
 The recommendations in this playbook aim to be universal but may sometimes be specific to Windows systems.

 ## Safeguards

+These Safeguards are designed to limit the spread and/or impact of a potential ransomware infection.
+Since ransomware infections often come with wide-spread network compromise the safeguards are also focused on this part.

-* Patch Management
+* **Mature Patch Management:**
+When preparing for cyber attacks in general it is highly advised to implement available patches in a safe and fast manner.
+This way known vulnerabilities can be tackled and the exploitation of these can be stopped.
+It is important to keep in mind that not only all available components including network components (routers, switches, etc), servers, endpoints and appliances including security appliances need to be in focus.
+Also patches need to be tested for the internal use and then applied to the systems in focus within a reasonable time frame depending on the criticality of the issues being fixed.
+Components that are not longer supported by the vendor or an active community should not be used or only used with great care and additional and appropriate safeguards.

-* Endpoint Protection
+* **Endpoint Protection:**
-* Network segmentation
+* **Network segmentation:**
-* Backup Strategy (remove from domain)
+* **Backup Strategy (remove from domain):**
-* Restrict Admin Accounts
+* **Restrict Admin Accounts:**
-* Firewall / VLAN also for VMs  / IDS
+* **Firewall / VLAN also for VMs  / IDS:**
-* hardening
+* **hardening:**
-* remove old systems / smbv1
+* **remove old systems / smbv1:**
-* proxy
+* **proxy:**
-* vpn
+* **vpn:**
-* mail spam / mail attachement filter
+* **mail spam / mail attachement filter:**
-* disable makros and makro documents
+* **disable makros and makro documents:**
-* software whitelists
+* **software whitelists:**
-* Disable Windows Script Host
+* **Disable Windows Script Host:**

 ## Preparation